 A relatively new sport that first gained popularity in the late 90′s, kitesurfing is a mixture between windsurfing, surfing, wake boarding and power kiting.
 Different size kites allow you to kite surf in various wind strengths.
 The lighter the wind, the bigger the kite and in stronger winds smaller kites are used

-Courses are held at the South Coast’s premier kitesurfing location – Lancing Beach in Sussex, one hour from London, twenty minutes from Brighton.
-The shallow flat water and prevailing cross onshore winds provide perfect conditions for novices
+Courses are held at the South Coast’s premier kitesurfing location – Lancing Beach in Sussex.
+The shallow flat water and prevailing cross onshore winds provide perfect conditions for beginners.
+Lessons cost from £80